taikatta/Mileston4-EggSellNT/README.md

 [Back to Top](#table-of-contents)

+This is my final Milestone Project on the Full Stack Web Developer Code Institute course.
+For Full Stack Frameworks with Django module.

 ### Project purpose:

 The purpose of the project is to build a full-stack site based around business logic used to control a centrally-owned dataset.